sandpolis/docs/docs/tutorials/getting_started.md

 ## Installing the Server
+The first thing you need to run Sandpolis is the server.

 There are several different ways to install the server.
 The universal installer will work on just about every system, but a specialized distribution package may be a more convenient option if your system supports it.

 ### With the universal installer GUI